tylertitsworth/5th-age-srd/Classes/Bard.md

 #### The Time Is Now

-Flexible melee attack
+Flexible Melee Attack

 **Triggering Roll:** Natural 19+

 **Effect:** Choose one nearby ally.
-That ally can expend a recovery to regain a daily power or spell.
+That ally can expend a recovery to regain a full recovery power or spell.

 ##### Epic Feat